george24601/notes/java/jvm/gc.md

 The postion of the compaction area changes at each GC, using one or two sliding windows to determin the next position

+# where are the GC roots?

+GC root : referred by local variables in VM stackframe

+method area, referred by class static

+method area, referred by constant

+local method stack, referred by JNI

+so gc root exists in method area, stack, and local method area - referenced by GC roots will not be GCed